Story-Engine-Inc/Komiko/README.md

-# AI Anime & Comics Generator | Create Manga, Webtoon and Animations with AI
+# Komiko - AI Anime & Comics Generator | Create Manga, Webtoon and Animations with AI

 [**Komiko**](https://komiko.app) is your one-stop AI creation platform to create comics, manhwa, manga, and anime with AI